Brand Measurement Case Studies

 That means: More demand to capture, less cost to capture it, higher margins, and a growth engine that keeps compounding after the holiday.

-Across six brands — denim, wellness, footwear, food & beverage, outdoor gear, beauty — the pattern is the same.
-Top-of-funnel performance brand-building campaigns drive stronger incremental ROAS than anything on the DR side.
+Across Marathon customers — denim, wellness, footwear, food & beverage, outdoor gear, beauty — the pattern is the same.
+Top-of-funnel performance brand-building campaigns measured through Marathon drove stronger incremental ROAS than anything on the DR side.
 No short-term loss.
 No trough.
 Results in weeks.
-These results were not accidents — they were produced by daily optimization of brand campaigns using Marathon's proprietary measurement tools.
-The opposite of the traditional "launch and check back in six months" approach.
-More case studies are being added continuously — because the playbook keeps working.
+These results were surfaced by rigorous measurement and real-time optimization, not by waiting months to see whether brand spend worked.
+More case studies are being added continuously.

 Immediate Improvement

-Every brand saw contribution margin, revenue, and new customer acquisition improve from the first weeks — driven by top-of-funnel brand campaigns, not more DR spend
+Marathon customers saw contribution margin, revenue, and new customer acquisition improve from the first weeks — measured against top-of-funnel brand campaigns, not more DR spend

 No Short-Term Loss

-Zero brands experienced a revenue drop or contribution margin decline.
+Zero brands in this case-study set experienced a revenue drop or contribution margin decline.
 Not one.
-This is what no other agency believes — and what this data proves.
+This is what the data shows when brand investment is measured against business outcomes.

 Brand Outperforms DR — Every Time